Weather warning upgraded to amber as snow expected in Gwent this weekend

 However, there is still uncertainty about how the system will develop and the impacts it will have.

 The Admiral City of Newport Half Marathon is set to take place at 9am on Sunday.
-They will have an update on the event on Saturday afternoon.
+They will have an update on the event this afternoon.

 AT THIS MOMENT THE EVENT IS STILL GOING AHEAD, WE ARE KEEPING A CLOSE EYE ON THE WEATHER AND WILL UPDATE AGAIN MIDDAY TOMORROW.
 THANKS.— Newport 1/2 Marathon (@NewportHalf) March 16, 2018